huaweicloud/terraform-provider-huaweicloud/website/docs/r/blockstorage_volume_attach_v2.html.markdown

 The contents of `data` will vary from each Block Storage service.
 You must have a good understanding of how the service is configured and how to make the appropriate final connection.
-However, if used correctly, this has the flexibility to be able to attach OpenStack Block Storage volumes to non-OpenStack resources.
+However, if used correctly, this has the flexibility to be able to attach HuaweiCloud Block Storage volumes to non-HuaweiCloud resources.

 ## Import